 Trauma, abuse, and mental health problems can make people more vulnerable to violent extremism.
 Here’s how a movement founded in part by former white supremacists is helping extricate Americans from violent hate groups.

-Update: Added the news about the conviction of members of the Proud Boys for seditious conspiracy, which came out after this article was published.
+Update: Added the news about the May 4th conviction of members of the Proud Boys for seditious conspiracy.

 On August 5, 2012, Pardeep Kaleka was just down the street from the Sikh Temple his family belonged to in Oak Creek, Wisconsin, when he heard sirens and rushed to find a police barricade around the building.
 Inside was a scene of horror: A member of a violent white power group known as the Hammerskins had gunned down seven members of the temple before turning the gun on himself.
 Among those killed was Satwant Singh Kaleka, the president of the temple and Kaleka’s father.

 In the following weeks, support poured in from interfaith communities and television cameras flooded Oak Creek.
 Kaleka struggled with his grief and fury over the attack, but as the son of the temple’s leader, he felt responsible for representing the community – while also taking care of his widowed mother.

 “I had to put on a brave face to the world and face cameras and the media,” he remembers.
 But as the media attention receded, his sense of loss deepened.
 “I was trying to be there for my mother, who was grieving her husband and crying herself to sleep every night; there was an entire community to take care of.”

 Three months later, Kaleka set out to meet Arno Michaelis, who had co-founded the white power group chapter whose member carried out the massacre.
 Michaelis had left the group years earlier, renouncing white supremacist extremism, and Kaleka was desperate for answers.
 Maybe the former extremist would help him understand why his father and the others were targeted.
 Why the Sikh temple?
 Why now?